-(Scroll to bottom of page if your XDR needs repair)
+(Scroll to bottom of page for repair information)

 Reason #1: The XDR-F1HD's FM reception is unmatched by almost any other consumer gear, vintage or new

 The XDR's ability to pull in difficult FM stations might be unsurpassed by any other tuner at any price.
 The video below demonstrates the XDR making weak fringe stations listenable.
-The Sony XDR-F1HD is compared to a new Sangean HDT-20.
-The Sony completely embarrasses the Sangean.
+The Sony is compared to a new Sangean HDT-20 in both analog and digital reception situations.

 Reason #2: These things run WAY too hot!